Ultimate Guide to Growing & Caring for Stromanthe Triostar

 Dry Leaf Edges

 If you notice brown and crispy leaf edges, low humidity is likely to blame.
-As we mentioned before, these plants LOVE humidity.
+As I mentioned before, these plants LOVE humidity.

 To boost the humidity in your home, invest in a humidifier.
 Not only will this help your triostar, but it will also benefit other humidity-loving houseplants.